 Moving is hardly ever easy and anything that delays the process adds to our stress and displeasure.
-The outbreak of a novel virus is more than enough reason to put a pin on moving plans for many renters caught in-between homes, thinking of moving during the pandemic.
+The outbreak of a novel virus is more than enough reason to put a pin on plans for many renters caught in-between homes, thinking of moving during the pandemic.

 The responses were surprisingly optimistic across the board for a majority of respondents, despite rising concerns regarding the spread of Covid-19 and a visible drop in overall apartment search volume just in the past week.

 For the majority of respondents, finding an apartment remains a priority even during these times.
 56% said they would move as soon as they find an apartment, compared to 17% who decided not to move.
-Still deciding or postponing are: 16% who haven’t decided yet, 8% who plan on postponing the whole moving process, and 3% who consider renewing their current lease instead of moving.
+Still deciding or postponing are: 16% who haven’t decided yet, 8% who plan on postponing the whole moving process, and 3% who consider renewing their current lease instead of moving during the pandemic.

-Renters seem optimistic about moving now with 45% of respondents having no particular worries during this time.
+Renters seem optimistic about moving during the pandemic, with 45% of respondents having no particular worries at this time.
 On the other hand, 18% of them reported pondering whether it’s safe to move now or not, as another 18% are concerned about their lease expiring and having to move regardless.
 Understandably, more than 13% are worried about finances and paying rent, while 5% weigh in on whether they should renew their current lease or not.

 60% of respondents have no interest in postponing their move-out date, while 14% plan on staying put until the end of their lease.
 As 13% put safety as their main reason for waiting it out, 9% plan on postponing until the entire crisis is resolved.
 4% of renters who visited RENTCafé plan on staying put until their landlord informs them they have to leave.